fxlin/p3-tee/docs/quickstart-req.md

 ```

 ```
-# Should not see any errors
+# Should not see any errors.
+On shell, do
 python -c "import Crypto"
+python -c "from elftools.elf.elffile import ELFFile"
 ```